 A website with well-built navigation can make a difference in two SEO-related matters:

-First, Google bots will have trouble figuring out whether your site deserves a great ranking if they can’t find your pages or see how they all tie together.
+First, search engine bots will have trouble figuring out whether your site deserves a great ranking if they can’t find your pages or see how they all tie together.
 Second, your visitors will likely leave your site the minute they realize it’s so hard to navigate around.

 So, how do you solve these problems?
 Provide a clear view of your site’s information architecture AND keep your menu simple and predictable.